MatyMik/weatherApp/README.md

 Unlike subroutines, which have a single point of entry, coroutines have multiple points of entry.
 Additionally, coroutines may remember state between calls.

+#### Why coroutines

+Tasks that are long running or very resource consuming can block the main thread and make your app/website unresponsive.
+Through coroutines you can chunk your tasks into smaller pieces and even delegate them to worker threads.
+Normally running a task in coroutines does not automatically mean new thread, only that the app is responsive.

+The way Java (and most other programming languages) solved waiting for tasks to complete was to use callbacks.
+This quickly grows into callback hell.
+Another possibility is RxJava, which is better but requires to learn a completely new API.
+Coroutines solve both problems as they are integrated into the language.

 #### Basics of coroutines